 For stuffed up or runny noses and congested heads, a steamy shower will help clear out the sinuses.
 If you’ve got a little one who doesn’t like taking a shower yet, close the bathroom door, shove a towel under it, and try to get the bathroom as steamy as possible.

 Draw an Epsom Salt Bath

 Epsom Salt is great for detoxing the body and helping those germs clear faster.
 Plus, soaking in a warm tub is soothing to achy muscles.
-In a full bath add 1 cup of Epsom salt, a half cup of baking soda, and a few drops of essential oils.
-Lavender oil is great for helping relax the body into sleep.
-Or you could use Eucalyptus or RC like I do in the shower to open the sinuses.
+In a full bath add 1 cup of Epsom salt, a half cup of baking soda, and lower yourself in.

 Make Chicken Soup